Travelex International Payments

 |Available Currencies||AED, AUD, BHD, BND, CAD, CHF, CZK, DKK, EUR, FJD, GBP, HKD, HUF, IDR, ILS, INR, JPY, KRW, KWD, LKR, MAD, MXN, MYR, NOK, NZD, OMR, PEN, PGK, PHP, PKR, PLN, SAR, SBD, SCR, SEK, SGD, THB, TOP, TRY, TWD, USD, VND, VUV, WST, XPF, ZAR|

 |Exchange Rate Updates||Real time|

 |Online Transfer Fee||AUD 15|

-- Minimum transfer amount applies
+- Minimum transfer amount of $500 applies

-What foreign exchange services does Travelex offer?
+What international payments services does Travelex offer?